 The eGC1 must be in either Routing or In OSP status for you to add an ad hoc reviewer.

-The next step is select a location on the graph for the added reviewer based on an existing reviewer
+The next step is to select a location on the graph for the added reviewer based on an existing reviewer:

 Enter a comment to describe why this role or person needs to review this eGC1.
 This comment will display on the History & Comments page.

 On the node, the role description is Ad Hoc Reviewer.
-When the person who added the node views it, she will see a Delete link.
+When the person who added the node views it, they will see a Delete link.
 Only the person who added the ad hoc reviewer node can remove it.
 For more details, see Delete an Ad Hoc Reviewer.

 When other reviewers see the ad hoc node, they will see the name of the person who added it instead of the Delete link.

 When a preparer completes an eGC1 and submits it into routing, SAGE automatically sends an email notification to the Principal Investigator (PI).
 The notification email specifies the action required of the reviewer and includes a direct link to the approval graph.

 Note: If the person initially routing the eGC1 for approval is the PI, then the system assumes PI approval of the eGC1 at that time.